Do Probiotics Help Hair Growth?

 The mice in the study who were consuming the probiotic yogurt had 70% of their hairs in anagen growth phase, 14% in catagen, and just 16% in telogen phase.

 In contrast, the mice eating the normal diet without the good bacteria had just 36% of hairs in the anagen growth phase, no catagen hair follicles, and 64% in telogen phase, which is the resting or inactive phase and can last for several months.

 This is a massive difference!
-And so it goes to show how such changes in our gut health or microbiome can affect our appearance.
+And so it goes to show how such changes in our gut health or microbiome can affect our appearance and hair growth.

 What Are the Best Probiotics for Hair Growth?

 When choosing a probiotic you want to consider a few things:

 - The strains of bacteria in the probiotic.
 Do they have health promoting effects?

 - You also want to know if the bacteria are protected from stomach acid so they can be effective at all